The Lord of the Rings Online: Mordor: Chapter 8 - The Grey Mountains

-Lord Nain order the relic of Mordor to be gone from his Halls and the player offers to take it to Gandalf.
-During his and Durin's journey back to Erebor they come across a large band of Zhélruka, a clan of dwarves from the East on their way to Grey Mountains, believing that those ancient dwarves holdings may now be reclaimed with the Dark Lord defeated.
-The player delivers the Black Book to Gandalf in Erebor but learns that Durin had disobeyed the order of his father and joined the band of Zhélruka.
+Lord Nain orders the relic of Mordor to be gone from his Halls and the player offers to take it to Gandalf.
+During their and Durin's journey back to Erebor they come across a large band of Zhélruka, a clan of dwarves from the East on their way to Grey Mountains, believing that those ancient dwarven holdings may now be reclaimed with the Dark Lord defeated.
+The player delivers the Black Book to Gandalf in Erebor but learns that Durin has disobeyed the order of his father and joined the band of Zhélruka.
 King Thorin orders the player to bring his son back, but the young prince who had been denied the chance to earn glory during the war is determined to prove his worth in another way.
-The Zhélruka dwarves establish a foothold in an abandon dwarven keep of old when Karazgar makes his presence known and gives them one chance to leave, promising to kill all who choose to stay in this land.
-The dwarves are determined to fight, but the Weeping Warrior shows mastery over the frost-drake of the North, sending them against the dwarves and causing them serious casualties.
+The Zhélruka dwarves establish a foothold in an abandoned dwarven keep of old when Karazgar makes his presence known and gives them one chance to leave, promising to kill all who choose to stay in this land.
+The dwarves are determined to fight, but the Weeping Warrior shows mastery over the frost-drakes of the North, sending them against the dwarves and causing them serious casualties.